google-deepmind/mujoco/doc/APIreference/functions.rst

 .. mujoco-include:: mjp_getPlugin

 Look up a plugin by name.
-If slot is not ``NULL``, also write its registered slot number into it.
+If slot is not NULL, also write its registered slot number into it.

 .. _mjp_getPluginAtSlot: